 As a result, these doors are ideal for both replacement and new projects.
 Their slim lines, low thresholds, square and modern appearance make these suitable if you want a minimalist and latest-generation product.

-With two up to six panels, depending on the configuration, these fine European doors work well in both modern or traditional houses.
+With two up to six panels, depending on the configuration, these fine European doors work well in both modern and traditional houses.
+Cortizo doors also have the option for a recessed track or low threshold that you can integrate into a new extension.

 Understanding Cortizo sliding doors